 TCAS (Traffic Collision and Avoidance System) is a surveillance system on modern aircraft that uses radio signals to detect and display other nearby aircraft, calculate possible threats and display avoidance guidance to pilots.

-How Does TCAS Work?
+How TCAS Works

 The TCAS system on board the aircraft constantly monitors for the signals from the transponders of other nearby aircraft.